Ikennaodinye/SQL_final_project/starting_with_questions.md

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**

+SQL queries:
-SELECT a.country, a.city, a.v2productcategory, SUM(p.orderedquantity) AS numberoforders
+<br>SELECT a.country, a.city, a.v2productcategory, SUM(p.orderedquantity) AS numberoforders
 FROM allsessions a
 JOIN products p
 ON a.productsku = p.sku